MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

     - **OS disk:** Specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
     - **Availability set:** If the VM should be in an Azure availability set after migration, specify the set.
 The set must be in the target resource group you specify for the migration.

-9. In **Disks**, specify whether the VM disks should be replicated to Azure, and select the disk type (standard SSD/HDD or premium-managed disks) in Azure.
+9. In **Disks**, specify whether the VM disks should be replicated to Azure, and select the disk type (standard SSD/HDD or premium managed disks) in Azure.
 Then select **Next**.
     - You can exclude disks from replication.
     - If you exclude disks, won't be present on the Azure VM after migration.